ECDConnect/ECDConnect/README.md

 When the Training module of the frontend is accessed, the backend is queried to create/update the current user in the Moodle database and enroll the user, using cohort enrolment, in the courses.
 The frontend then logs into Moodle in the iframe using the user's Moodle credentials and the courses assigned to the user will be display on the Moodle landing page.

-Configuration of the backend for Moodle is discussed below.
+Configuration of the backend for Moodle is discussed [below](#moodle-optional).

+If further assistance for setup of Moodle is required consider contacting a Moodle partner, e.g. [Limina Education Services](https://limina.co.za)

+Training courses have been developed for the ECD Connect Open Access offering.
+Email open@ecdconnect.org.za to find out more.

 ## Project Requirements